vocol/vocol/README.md

 The following steps are needed to setup the VoCol Environment on your server.

 1. Install libraries: Java, NodeJS, NPM and Apache with respective versions as listed in section **Required libraries and tools**.
 2. Unzip the file VoCol.zip which contains all the other necessary libraries and tools in home directory.
 A new directory will called **vagrant** will be created into **/home** directory.
 3. Install Google App Engine into **/home/vagrant** directory.
 4. Install Jena Fuseki into **/home/vagrant/fuseki** directory.
 5. Install Rapper for syntax validation.
 6. Apply configuration files that are found in *config files* folder of this repository.
+7. Navigate to *repoFolder* and run the command **owl2enable**.

 After the above mentioned steps are finished, continue with VoCol configuration by running the command: **bash startup.sh** and then follow steps defined in the section **Configuration of the VoCol Environment**.